Skip to content

 • Important: Ensure these policies do not have NAT enabled.

-4. Routing: The FortiGate needs a route pointing the remote subnet(s) towards the IPsec tunnel interface.
+4. Routing: The FortiGate needs a route pointing the remote subnet(s) toward the IPsec tunnel interface.
 This is often created automatically if configured in Phase 2, but verify using Routing Monitor or get router info routing-table all.
 The remote peer also needs a route back to your local subnet.

 5. NAT Traversal: Required if either peer is behind a NAT device.
 Usually set to ‘Enable’ or ‘Forced’ on both ends (Network -> IPsec Tunnels -> Edit Phase 1).